-We would like to remind our scholarship students of their responsibilities as a scholarship holder and inform them about the terms for maintaining their awards.
+We would like to remind our scholarship students of their responsibilities as a scholarship holder.
+The following applies to students awarded a VIU Scholarship:

-- Scholarship students (regardless of their level and program of study) must maintain the required GPA for the scholarship they have been awarded. - Reported misbehavior, negative feedback from your instructors, and any violation of the student code of conduct (either academic or nonacademic) will jeopardize your scholarship.
-We will randomly do a feedback check with your teachers about your overall performance. - Academic dishonesty will result in immediate termination of the scholarship award and will also jeopardize the student's academic history, as it will be permanently recorded on the student's transcript.
+- Scholarship students (regardless of their level and program of study) must maintain the required GPA for the scholarship they have been awarded. - Reported misbehavior, negative feedback from instructors, and any violation of the student code of conduct (either academic or nonacademic) will jeopardize the student's scholarship.
+VIU may perform random feedback checks with the student's instructors regarding their overall performance. - 3.
+Academic dishonesty will result in immediate termination of the scholarship award and will also jeopardize the student's academic history, as it will be permanently recorded on the student's transcript.